 Currently, only those who turn 18 years old in 2022 will be able to access the grant.
 Unfortunately, if you are 18, but you had your birthday in 2021, you will not qualify.

-It’s open to those with Spanish nationality, as well as legal residents and refugees.
-All you will have to do to prove you qualify is to show a document that includes your date of birth and residency status, such as a DNI, TIE or green residency document.
+The voucher is available to those with Spanish nationality, as well as legal residents and refugees.
+All you will have to do to show you qualify is to prove your date of birth and residency status, such as a DNI, TIE or green residency document.

 What can I spend it on?